ComsIndeed/json_stream_parser_dart/journal.md

       - trying to get nested maps working now
 - Got nested maps working, surprisingly it was already working, just needed one tweak that the AI spotted.
+  - Strings now work again
+  - Got to work on lists now

 ## Architecture